Operation Frankton

 (The RMBPD would later form the Special Boat Service.)

 The plan was for six folding kayaks to be taken to the area of the Gironde estuary by submarine.
 Twelve men would then paddle by night to Bordeaux.
 On arrival they would attack the docked cargo ships with limpet mines and then escape overland to Spain.
-Men from no.1 section were selected for the raid; including the commanding officer, Herbert 'Blondie' Hasler, and with the reserve Marine Colley the team numbered thirteen in total.
+Men from no.1 section were selected for the raid; including the commanding officer, Herbert "Blondie" Hasler, and with the reserve marine Colley the team numbered thirteen in total.
 One kayak was damaged while being deployed from the submarine, and it and its crew therefore could not take part in the mission.
-Only two of the 10 men who launched from the submarine survived the raid: Hasler, and his number two in the kayak, Bill Sparks.
+Only two of the ten men who launched from the submarine survived the raid: Hasler, and his number two in the kayak, Bill Sparks.
 Of the other eight, six were executed by the Germans and two died from hypothermia.
+Two German vessels were sunk with another four suffering varying degrees of damage.

 Background

 The Royal Marines Boom Patrol Detachment (RMBPD) was formed on 6 July 1942, and based at Southsea, Portsmouth.
-The RMBPD was under the command of Royal Marines Major Herbert 'Blondie' Hasler with Captain J. D. Stewart as second in command.
-The detachment consisted of 34 men and was based at Lumps Fort, and often exercised in the Portsmouth Harbour and patrolled the harbour boom at nights.
+The RMBPD was under the command of Royal Marines Major Herbert "Blondie" Hasler with Captain J. D. Stewart as second in command.
+The detachment consisted of 34 men and was based at Lumps Fort, and often exercised in the Portsmouth Harbour and patrolled the harbour boom at night.
 On 13 August 1942, Hasler and Stewart visited HMS Tormentor to attend a demonstration of fast motorboat training, in preparation for the operation.

 The Bay of Biscay port of Bordeaux was a major destination for goods to support the German war effort.
-In the 12 months from June 1941 – 1942 vegetable and animal oils, other raw materials, and 25,000 tons of crude rubber had arrived at the port.
+In the 12 months from June 1941 to 1942 vegetable and animal oils, other raw materials, and 25,000 tons of crude rubber had arrived at the port.
 Hasler submitted a plan of attack on 21 September 1942.
 The initial plan called for a force of three kayaks to be transported to the Gironde estuary by submarine then paddle by night and hide by day until they reached Bordeaux 60 mi from the sea, thus hoping to avoid the 32 mixed Kriegsmarine ships that patrolled or used the port.
 On arrival they hoped to sink between six and 12 cargo ships then escape overland to Spain.

-Permission for the raid was granted on 13 October 1942, but Admiral Louis Mountbatten Chief of Combined operations increased the number of kayaks to be taken to six.
+Permission for the raid was granted on 13 October 1942, but Admiral Louis Mountbatten, chief of combined operations, increased the number of kayaks to be taken to six.
 Mountbatten had originally ordered that Hasler could not take part in the raid, because of his experience as the chief kayaking specialist, but changed his mind after Hasler (the only man with experience in small boats) formally submitted his reasons for inclusion.
 The RMBPD started training for the raid on 20 October 1942, which included kayak handling, submarine rehearsals, limpet mine handling and escape and evasion exercises.
 The RMBPD practised for the raid with a simulated attack against Deptford, starting from Margate and kayaking up the Swale.